 6. Joju George: Chola

 In the climax Joju takes the Chill of his to a whole together ferociously chilling level.
 He resonates a sinister unpredictability of aura around him.
-Out of the scenes in the dark, Joju’s dialogue delivery too manages to lighten up the creepiness associated with this character, he’s so calibrated in that.
-Joju possesses great enigma, even though his character is not layered as much as Nimisha’s is.
+Out of the scenes in the dark, Joju’s dialogue delivery too manages to lighten up the creepiness associated with this character.
 This is probably the most ruthless and brutal portrayal of a villain character in Malayalam Cinema recently, only next to Mammootty’s Murikkum Kunnath Ahamad Haji in Palerimanikyam of 2009.

 5. Suraj Venjaramoodu: Vikrithi

-Suraj Venjaramoodu plays a mute character in Vikrithi, a film that is inspired by a real-life story associated with cyberbullying.
-If you are conversant to deaf and dumb people (as i personally does because my Father is a deaf person), there is a certain kind of mannerism associated with them in general.
+Suraj Venjaramoodu plays a mute character in Vikrithi, a film about cyberbullying.
+If you are conversant to deaf people, there is a certain kind of mannerism associated with them in general.
 I’m sure that Suraj has did this role with as much homework of scrutiny regarding this.
 He brilliantly manifests through these physical nuances.
 Suraj is deeply moving and emotionally affecting in an otherwise clumsy narrative with the kind of poignant resonance that i have got hooked from countless Mammootty performances.

 4. Raasukutti: Super Deluxe